Mental Health App Development 2025 | Features, Costs and Monetization

 Apps resemble social networks or forums where persons with mental illnesses can share their stories and connect with others. |

-3. How To Develop Mental Health Apps?
+3. Steps To Develop Mental Health Apps

 Step 1: Discovery Phase

-When developing a mental health app, it’s critical to have a clear vision of the type of app you want to make.
+When developing a mental health app, having a clear vision of the type of app you want to make is critical.
 You can start by answering the following questions:

 - Is mental health the primary issue that the software addresses, or is it a side issue?